Barandis/kessel/src/docs/parsers/attempt.md

                         //   Expected a digit
 ```

-Applies a parser and, if it fails after consuming input, backtracks to the original location and fails non-fatally.

-`attempt` implements general backtracking.
-It is different from the backtracking `B` parsers ([`sequenceB`](sequenceb.md), [`leftB`](leftb.md), etc.) in that it is meant to deal with all fatal failures (the `B` parsers only deal with fatal failures that result from non-fatal failures that come after successes).
-It's common to use this parser in conjunction with [`choice`](choice.md), [`optional`](optional.md), and other parsers which only fail if their parsers fail fatally.

-Take care when using this parser.
-It attempts to provide information about what caused the backtracking to occur, but it's not hard to get long and convoluted error messages that don't help a lot if it's used to much.
-Use backtracking as little as can be done and still serve your needs.

 #### Parameters

 * `p` The parser that is applied and backtracked over if it fails fatally.